yalue/cuda_scheduling_examiner_mirror/README.md

     {},
     {
       "kernel_name": <The name of this particular kernel.
-May be omitted.>, "block_count": <The actual number of blocks in this kernel invocation.>, "thread_count": <The number of threads per block in this invocation.>, "kernel_times": [<start time>, <end time>, ...],
+May be omitted.>, "block_count": <The number of blocks in this kernel invocation.>, "thread_count": <The number of threads per block in this invocation.>, "kernel_times": [<start time>, <end time>, ...],
       "block_times": [<start time>, <end time>, ...],